-Example: Let's assume you estimate that your annual eligible out-of-pocket health care expenses will come to \$800.
-As a new hire, you enroll in a Health Care Spending Account in January and begin contributing in March (see schedule on page 36).
-To determine your monthly contribution amount, simply divide \$800 by 10 (the number of months left in the calendar year).
-In this example, you would be contributing \$80 a month into your Health Care Spending Account.
+Example: Let's assume you estimate that your annual eligible out-of-pocket health care expenses will come to \$900.
+In October, during annual enrollment, you want to enroll in a Health Care Spending Account and begin contributing in January.
+To determine your monthly contribution amount, simply divide \$900 by 12 (the number of months you will be contributing for the next calendar year).
+In this example, you would be contributing \$75 a month into your Health Care Spending Account.

 You might also have "carryover" amounts.
-As explained on page 39, unused amounts up to \$500 may be carried over for those employees who are participants (including COBRA participants) at the end of the Plan Year.
+As explained on page 30, unused amounts up to \$500 may be carried over for those employees who are participants (including COBRA participants) at the end of the Plan Year.
 Any carryover amount is in addition to the up to \$2,400 that you may elect to contribute.
 See "Use It or Lose It" Rule and the \$500 Carryover Rule on page 30.